-CLOC Windup: How the Usual Suspects are becoming Save-the-Day Heroes
+CLOC Windup: How the Usual Suspects Are Becoming Save-the-Day Heroes

 Let’s use some dirty words.
-Two of them, to be exact:
+Two of them, to be exact: Red tape.

 Whether you’re working in a company or standing in line at your county licensing bureau, you’ve probably bemoaned the paperwork and excruciatingly-extended process involved in getting things done, whether it’s an H.R. onboarding, a legal filing or a construction variance.